 Mid-month convention.
-A mid-month convention is used for residential rental property in all situations.
-Under a mid-month convention, residential rental property placed in service, or disposed of, during any month is treated as placed in service, or disposed of, in the middle of that month.
+A mid-month convention is used for all residential rental property and nonresidential real property.
+Under this convention, you treat all property placed in service, or disposed of, during any month as placed in service, or disposed of, at the midpoint of that month.